 Fantastic and I hope there will be many more of them.
 It was my first time in California, and it was almost like home from home for me, as I now live in Southern Spain and the climate is very similar to California.
 I gave performances in Seattle and in Sacramento.
 I couldn’t have asked for greater audiences, and I look forward to my next trip there.

-Talking about churches, it brings back a wonderful memory of singing at the Cathedral in Seattle, at the wedding of a friend, with a wonderful organist and marvelous experience with a completely natural voice, no technical aids.
+Talking about churches, it brings back a wonderful memory of singing at the Cathedral in Seattle, at the wedding of a friend, with a wonderful organist and marvellous experience with a completely natural voice, no technical aids.
 A bit nerve-wracking but very satisfying hence my dream of singing in St. Peter’s in Rome one day!

 You performed for Irish President Mary McAleese with Riverdance producer John McColgan last year.
 How did that come about?

 A few years ago I had my own TV series in Ireland called Patricia, produced by John McColgan.
 He produced my Songs from the Series album at the time.
 He was already an excellent producer in his pre-Riverdance days.
 John is a great admirer of Ireland’s premier comedienne Maureen Potter.
 And when he decided to put on a spectacular testimonial show with all the friends she had worked with she asked for me, so I was absolutely delighted to be there for her special night.
-It was a wonderful evening and a night to remember in Dublin’s Gaiety Theater.
+It was a wonderful evening and a night to remember in Dublin’s Gaiety Theatre.

 What projects are you working on at present?